related to vacation rentals

 For the application of the provisions concerning the short-term lease, checks may be carried out by mixed control teams consisting of employees of A.A.D.E. and the Ministry of Tourism.
 In addition, the assistance of the Financial Police may be requested.

 The income obtained from the short-term lease of real estate of the sharing economy is exempt from VAT.

-Pursuant to Articles 57-61 of Law 4446/2016, which concern the “Voluntary Disclosure of Taxpayers’ Materials of the Past Years”, it is possible to declare the income derived from short-term leases (from Airbnb-type platforms of years, etc., reduced). additional taxes and other charges, with an initial or amending statement of income tax on a case-by-case basis, in the year of acquisition of the right to collect this income.
-It is also possible to submit with the same provisions, declarations of real estate lease information either by lease, or collectively annually regardless of the existence or not of VAT number of the employee-employees.
+According to Articles 57-61 of Law 4446/2016, which concerns the “Voluntary Disclosure of Taxpayers’ Materials of the Past Years,” it is possible to declare the income derived from short-term leases (from Airbnb-type platforms of years, etc., reduced).
+Additional taxes and other charges, with an initial or amending statement of income tax on a case-by-case basis, in the year of acquiring the right to collect this income.
+It is also possible to submit with the same provisions, declarations of real estate lease information either by lease or collectively annually regardless of the existence or not of the employee-employees’ VAT number.
 Detailed instructions are provided in Law 1009/19.1.2017.

-The entry into force and operation of the Short-Term Residence Register as well as any other necessary details of implementation will be determined by a decision of the Commander of A.A.D.E.
+The entry into force and operation of the Short-Term Residence Register and any other necessary details of implementation will be determined by a decision of the Commander of AADE.